kirill-markin/repo-to-text/README.md

 - Generates a text representation of a directory's structure.
 - Includes the output of the `tree` command.
 - Saves the contents of each file, encapsulated in markdown code blocks.
+- Copies the generated text representation to the clipboard for easy sharing.
 - Easy to install and use via `pip` and Homebrew.

 ## Installation